Bloody Scotland Crime Writing Masterclasses [SOLD OUT]

 An immersive workshop that will add authenticity, sparkle and individuality to your writing and help you stand out from the crowd.
 A K Benedict, prize-winning writer of fiction, poetry and radio drama, will lead you through exercises that awaken awareness of the senses and stimulate a fresh way of looking at words and the world.
 A K Benedict read English at Cambridge and studied creative writing

 at Sussex.
 She composed film and television soundtracks, as well as performing as a musician before becoming a full-time writer in 2012.
 She now writes novels, drama, poetry and short stories, and lives in St Leonards-on-Sea with her dog, Dame Margaret Rutherford.

 ALISON BELSHAM AND LORNA HILL: WRITING A SYNOPSIS AND PITCH MASTERCLASS

 This hands-on, interactive workshop will equip aspiring writers with all the tools they need to effectively write an effective synopsis and pitch.
 Lorna and Alison will give pointers about what makes a good premise and synopsis offering writing exercises and examples to hone your work.
 Alison is the author of The Tattoo Thief (Trapeze, May 2018) which she pitched in 2016 at the Pitch Perfect event at the Bloody Scotland Crime Writing Festival and was judged the winner.
 Lorna is an expert on women and crime fiction and her PhD research focused on writers including Val McDermid and Lin Anderson.
-She teaches creative writing at university level and runs community
+She teaches creative writing at university level and runs community based bibliotherapy projects.